Graduate student opportunities in GIScience

 The department offers all MA or PhD students a very competitive funding package that will cover a standard progression of four to five years for the PhD and two years for the MA.
 This includes a stipend, tuition, and fringe costs.
 The application deadline is mid-December for admission in the following year.
 Note we have strong links to the Population and Health training program at the Minnesota Population Center, which offers RA and fellowship funding.

 The Department of Geography, Society, and Environment at the University of Minnesota has long been a center of innovative work in Geographic Information Science.
-The department is home to eight full-time faculty/staff members who provide breadth and depth in GIScience concepts and practice.
+The department is home to many full-time faculty/staff members who provide breadth and depth in GIScience concepts and practice.

 Graduate students have many opportunities to work with community experts who offer hands-on classes in topics including programming, web mapping, spatial databases, and surveying.
 More broadly, the University of Minnesota has deep expertise in all matters spatial, with over a hundred faculty working in spatial science and hundreds more working in spatial areas.
 We are also home to U-Spatial, a world-class spatial science infrastructure.